binvip1/kafka-chat-app/README.md

 # REAL-TIME CHAT APPLICATION
-- Implemented with kafka and Websocket
+- Implemented with Kafka and Websocket

 ## ABOUT
 - Allows real-time chat with support of websocket.